So You Want to Talk About Race

 So You Want to Talk About Race is a 2018 non-fiction book by Ijeoma Oluo.
 Each chapter title is a question about race in contemporary America.
 Oluo outlines her opinions on the topics, as well as advice about how to talk about the issues.
 The book received positive critical reception, with renewed interest following the May 2020 murder of George Floyd, after which the book re-entered The New York Times Best Seller list.

 Background

 Author Ijeoma Oluo was an editor-at-large at The Establishment.
 So You Want to Talk About Race is her first book.
-Oluo was convinced into writing a book by her agent, who conceived of a "guidebook" in which Oluo answered questions she regularly received on social media or addressed in her essays.
+Oluo was persuaded to write a book by her agent, who conceived of a "guidebook" in which Oluo answered questions she regularly received on social media or addressed in her essays.
 Oluo was reluctant to spend so much time writing about race but was inspired, after beginning to ask people what issues they face, when talking about race, and hearing the responses of people of color.

 The book was published by Seal Press.